CSharpTeoMan911/Eva/README.md

 <br>

-## It can open and close the operating system's settings
+## ⚙️ Open and Close System Settings
+* Eva can manage your system settings for you.

 <br>